vyperlang/vyper/docs/compiling-a-contract.rst

 Try VyperLang!
 -----------------

-`Try VyperLang! <https://try.vyperlang.org>`_ is a JupterHub instance hosted by the Vyper team as a sandbox for developing and testing contracts in Vyper.
+`Try VyperLang! <https://try.vyperlang.org>`_ is a JupyterHub instance hosted by the Vyper team as a sandbox for developing and testing contracts in Vyper.
 It requires github for login, and supports deployment via the browser.

 Remix IDE
 ---------